TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 * Your USB cable isn't transmitting data, only charge - try a different cable!

 ## What else can I do?

+### extract_stock_roms.bat
+Downloads the `GAME` directory from the device onto yoour computer.
+This directory contains the stock ROMs and related frontend artwork, and some other bits and pieces (including a full set of NeoGeo BIOS files for some reason...)

 ### get_latest_retroarch_config.bat
 Downloads `retroarch.cfg` from the device and places it at